 Stargardt’s Macular Dystrophy (SMD) is a hereditary condition, which affects the macular of the retina.
 Central vision is usually affected first with progressive vision loss over a period of years.

-You may not notice the condition until after 6 years of age and before 20 years of age.
+Symptoms are usually first noticed between the ages of six and 20 years of age.
 However, in some people it may not cause problems with sight until they are 30 or 40 years old.
 SMD is an inherited disease, which affects males and females equally.